AndBible/sword_studybibles/README.md

  - All resources included: studynotes, charts, figures, articles etc
  - Articles and resources as a general book module (--sword will pack them in single zip file)
  - Convenient links are added from comments to larger-range comments
- - Tested with AndBible & Xiphos -- software is  BETA because of limited testing
+ - Tested with AndBible & Xiphos -- software is  BETA because of limited testing and due to many issues listed below

 Known issues
 ------------